uaf-arctic-eco-modeling/dvm-dos-tem/scripts/tests/doctests/doctests_Sensitivity.md

     ...                     os.path.join(sd.work_dir, 'info.txt'))

-Lets make sure that loading the experiment from files results in a SensitivityDriver object with the same sample matrix, parameters, and other attributes.
+Lets make sure that loading the experiment from files results in a Sensitivity object with the same sample matrix, parameters, and other attributes.

     >>> sd.params == sd2.params